 What's the Connection Between Autoantibodies and Autoimmune Diseases?

-Autoantibodies are antibodies that attack the body’s own cells, proteins, and tissues.
-They may be present in the body even if a person does not have an autoimmune disease.
-Autoantibodies can cause autoimmune disease in susceptible individuals, and they can be a sign that an individual is genetically predisposed to an autoimmune disease.
+While some autoantibodies are natural and they may be present even if you don’t have an autoimmune disease, they can cause autoimmune disease if you are susceptible.
+The presence of autoantibodies can be a sign that you are genetically predisposed to an autoimmune disease.

-Although there are over 80 different types of autoimmune diseases, the most common include inflammatory bowel disease (IBD), type 1 diabetes, and rheumatoid arthritis.
+Although there are over 80 different types of autoimmune diseases, the most common include psoriasis, rheumatoid arthritis, autoimmune thyroid disease (Hashimoto’s and Graves’ diseases), and celiac disease.
 (Source)

 How Can Testing for Autoantibodies Be Helpful?

 Autoantibodies can be used as markers of autoimmune disease activity.
 In diseases with a long onset, such as type 1 diabetes and thyroiditis, autoantibodies may be detected before symptoms become noticeable.
-Early testing for autoantibodies can help predict whether and when symptoms are likely to occur.
+Early testing for autoantibodies can help predict whether and when symptoms are likely to occur, sometimes providing an opportunity to forestall disease through preventive therapy and avoidance of environmental triggers.
+(Source)

 Autoantibodies can also be used to determine whether or not a condition is due to an autoimmune disorder, helping guide treatment and management of symptoms.